sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 It does following processing of data:

-*	Reads incoming Datasets
+*	Reads incoming Datasets.
 *	Joins incoming datasets on a Common Column.
 Only one column can be selected to join datasets.
 *	Datasets can be joined using Inner, Outer, Left Outer, Right Outer and Left Semi mode.
 Output would be impacted by Join Type selected.
-* 	Joined data is printed using Print node
+* 	Joined data is printed using Print node.

 .. figure:: ../../_assets/user-guide/data-preparation/joinsandunion/joinoncommoncol-workflow.png
    :alt: joinsandunion_userguide
-   :width: 90%
+   :width: 65%

 **Incoming datasets**